Liisagrant/semester-project-2022/README.md

 ## How to Run the Project 🏃‍♂️

 This project is built using Vite, so there is no need to install Vite in order to run it.
 To run the project, simply clone or fork this repository.
-Then, in the project directory, run the following commands:
+Then, your project terminal, run the following commands:

 ```
 npm run build